 This is our kind of guy.

 Hundreds of tales arose about Jigger’s exploits.
 Some stories were based in fact considering he was one of the most respected foremen on logging jobs in the East.
 However, there were many more stories about his ferocious nature when wronged (or drunk).
 While searching for some employees that left camp without permission, Johnson stormed into a local pub.
 He then grabbed a peavey and started swinging at any man that stood in his way.
 The pub’s massive Canadian bouncer tried to stop Johnson, but was no match.
 Jigger tossed him across the room and placed him on a hot stove.
 Then, after he had warmed up, Johnson hit him with a kerosene lamp, setting him ablaze.
 Needless to say, the rogue employees went back to the job.

 Jigger Johnson was an iconic representative of the lumberjack culture of the day: Work hard, treat people fairly, and stay until the job is done.
 No exceptions.

 Today, logging is still a cornerstone of development in this country.
-Clearing land will always be needed.
-However, jobs that once needed large crews of men can now often be done with a handful of skilled people running dozers, feller bunchers, and diesel powered hauling equipment.
-Armed with huge chainsaws that would make video game heroes blush, there is still a vibrant community of men (and of course some women) with forearms like steel springs, weathered skin, and that thousand yard stare known only by those that have live a long hard life.
+There will always be a need for clearing land.
+However, jobs that once needed large crews of men now often only require a handful of skilled people running dozers, feller bunchers, and diesel powered hauling equipment.
+Armed with huge chainsaws that would make video game heroes blush, there is still a vibrant community of men (and of course some women) with forearms like steel springs, weathered skin, and that thousand-yard stare known only by those that have lived a long hard life.